slaclab/cameralink-gateway/README.md

 <!--- ######################################################## -->

-# How to run the Rogue GUI
+# How to run the Rogue PyQT GUI

 1) Setup the rogue environment
 ```